gitter-badger/gcBackend/README.md

 * *test01* is the json object for the TeamSpeak3 Server.
 * *start* is the command that is found in the test01 json object.

-If an action need to execute more than one command just put then in an array.
+If an action needs to execute more than one command just put then in an array.

 The response is pretty simple and self explanatory.
 If everything works, it returns success.
 If something f***ed up, it returns an error message.